stefanoborini/book-the-software-company/01-the-software-company.md

 # Testing the software

+, unit testing, integration testing) mocks, testing infrastructure and reporting system, testing rigs

 # Handling the testing infrastructure

+# Handing the network and cloud infrastructure

+databases (production, testing)

 # Version and release the software

 # Deploy the software

+creating installation scripts that are adequate for the target platform, smooth out unexpected circumstances and differences in the target machine (proxy, antivirus, ACL).

+# Handle deprecation, upgrades and migration.

+of file formats, database schema changes.

 # Interaction of the software with the core business